dynatrace-ace-services/itsm-integration-with-slo/template_monaco/README.md

 ## 3) `SLO Burn alert` for each Managemennt Zone Application centric with monaco template

-`deploy` SLO Fast Burn alert and SLO Slow Burn alert for each MZ application centric
+`deploy` SLO Fast Burn alert and SLO erro budget warning alert for each MZ application centric

 	export mz_name=<mzName exists in the tenant>
 	export slo_prefix=<mzName without space and special character, only [A-Za-z0-9]>